NIST-NEON-DSE/nist-neon-dse.github.io/index.md

 Anyone is welcome to participate.
 Work as teams or individuals. **[Sign up](register)** to hear more.

+The competition will begin on September 1, 2017.

 ## Data

 * **Airborne remote sensing**: High resolution hyperspectral imagery, higher